open-horizon/open-horizon.github.io/docs/hub/online_installation.md

 export HZN_LISTEN_IP=132.177.125.232 # <-- use your IP address, not this one
 ```

-NOTE: If you'd like to use TLS 1.3 (https) for secure services, and you're not using macOS, set the following variables.
+NOTE: If you'd like to use TLS 1.3 (https) for secure services, and you're not using {{site.data.keyword.macOS}}, set the following variables.

 ```shell
 export HZN_TRANSPORT=https